nurture-life

 No!
 Babies rarely “chew” with their front teeth—they use their palate and gums to mush foods during these early stages.
 Teeth will start to emerge, but they won’t be used for true chewing until their 2-year molars grow in.

-Can You Start Your Baby on Finger Foods Before 10 Months?
+When Can You Start Babies on Finger Foods?

 Babies develop at different stages, so there is no right or wrong when it comes to starting finger foods.
 If your baby shows signs of readiness, such as grabbing your food or getting hungry soon after finishing purees, consider giving finger foods a try, especially softer options such as ripe avocado or banana!
 Your baby may be gung-ho one day and disinterested the next.
 This is normal, so don’t be concerned if there is a range of motivation day-to-day.